 CA Department of Water Resources – Snow Water Equivalent Daily Report

 This page is updated daily during the wet months, generally October to May, with snow water equivalent data from a collection of snow survey stations across the state.
-Snow water equivalent means amount of water stored in the snow.
+Snow water equivalent means the amount of water stored in the snow.

 CA Department of Water Resources – Snow Water Content Chart

-The chart shows percent of April 1 average snow water content (water stored in the snow) for the three regions of our state (North, Central, South) with comparisons to other past years.
+The chart shows the percent of April 1 average snow water content (water stored in the snow) for the three regions of our state (North, Central, South) with comparisons to other past years.
 The shape of the bell curve indicates how close or how far the season is from the 50-year average snowpack.

 National Weather Service – Regional Snow Analyses, Sierra Nevada